tom-mi/python-async2v/docs/tutorial/01_getting_started.rst

 This chapter of the tutorial guides you to creating your first application that displays a video stream from a connected webcam.

+The code examples included in this chapter are availabe as ready-to-run examples under ``examples/tutorial/01_*.py``.

 Install async2v
 ---------------